 A. Judgment.
 If the defendant is found guilty, a judgment of guilty shall be rendered.
-If the defendant has been acquitted, a judgment of not guilty shall be rendered.
+If he has been acquitted, a judgment of not guilty shall be rendered.
 The judgment and sentence shall be rendered in open court and thereafter a written judgment and sentence shall be signed by the judge and filed.
-When a citation is issued in lieu of a criminal complaint in accordance with Rule 6-201, the back of the citation may serve as the final order or as the judgment and sentence when no jail time is imposed.
 The court shall give notice of entry of judgment and sentence in accordance with Paragraph B of Rule 6-209.